winni2k/code-monkeys-wwk/README.md

 ### results
-Contains the three working directories `results/bash`, `results/make` and `results/dm`, one for each pipelining method.
+Contains the three working directories `results/bash`, `results/make` and `results/dm`: one for each pipelining method.

+### src
+Contains all programs needed to perform the steps of the pipeline